 We meet on Mondays from 6:45 p.m. to 8:45 p.m. at the lower level of the Center for Spiritual Living, located at 101 S. Laurel Street, Ventura.
 There are two entrances.
 The entrance near the street has stairs.
 The one on the side of the building has no stairs.
-The meditation period begins promptly at 7:00 for a 30 minute silent meditation.
+The meditation period begins promptly at 7:00 for a 30 minutes of silent meditation.
 We break at 7:30 for fifteen minutes of conversation and connection.
 A dharma talk and discussion follow.
 The group adjourns at 8:30 p.m.
 Feel free to bring your own beverage.
-Due to Covid-19, we are requesting all be vaccinated and wear masks.
+Due to Covid-19, we are requesting that everyone be vaccinated.
+Masks are optional.

 Centrally located in Midtown, we have a large quiet room.
 Street parking is available.

 Connect With Us on Facebook